Updated June 6, 2023

-Blender is a 3D computer graphics program used for creating animated films, 3D models, video games, 3D programs, and motion graphic videos.
-The most important feature of Blender is that it is available free of cost and has many features available within that makes it a perfect 3D animation and modeling program.
+Blender is a 3D computer graphics program for creating animated films, 3D models, video games, 3D programs, and motion graphic videos.
+The most important feature of Blender is that it is free of cost and has many features that make it a perfect 3D animation and modeling program.

-The software was created originally by Ton Roosendaal, but presently it is owned by Blender Foundation.
-It was released in the year 1988 and is compatible with Linux, Mac OS, FreeBSD, OpenBSD, and Windows Operating Systems.
-The program is written in C, C++ and Python language.
+The software was created initially by Ton Roosendaal, but presently it is owned by Blender Foundation.
+It was released in 1988 and is compatible with Linux, Mac OS, FreeBSD, OpenBSD, and Windows Operating Systems.
+The program is written in C, C++, and Python language.

-Blender supports UV Unwrapping, texturing, rigging and skinning of 3D models, fluid and smoke simulations, match moving, motion graphics, video editing, sculpting, soft body simulations, and compositing.
-Blender also has a default Internal render system and ambient occlusion that can be transported to other formats as well.
+Blender supports UV Unwrapping, texturing, rigging, and skinning of 3D models, fluid and smoke simulations, match moving, motion graphics, video editing, sculpting, soft body simulations, and compositing.
+Blender also has a default Internal render system and ambient occlusion that can be transported to other formats.
 It can also bridge and merge with other render engines with the help of various plugins and media libraries.

-Blender also supports Camera and object followers and is based on Python language that helps in creating custom tools and functions which is very useful for the users.
-It also supports video and audio editing which is non- linear in nature.
+Blender also supports Camera and object followers and is based on Python language that helps create custom tools and functions, which is very useful for users.
+It also supports video and audio editing, which is non-linear in nature.
 All in all, Blender is an amazingly created program for 3D artists and compositors which proves to be very useful and helpful for them.

 Following are the main alternatives for Blender which are as follows: